 Because ERP is a time-intensive treatment, most programs providing ERP only involve a clinician in the planning of ERP and use interns or non-clinical staff to perform most of the ERP work.

 At Camden Center, each patient in our OCD Program receives ERP exclusively from a psychologist who serves as their primary therapist and both plans and performs all ERP work with the patient.

-Patients meet individually with their primary psychologist for 2 hours each day.
+Patients meet individually with their primary psychologist multiple times per week.
 This permits the development of a strong relationship built on consistency and trust which we have found greatly improves the efficacy of the treatment.

 In addition to ERP, patients in Camden Center’s OCD Program meet weekly with a psychiatrist for medication management and also have access to numerous other medical, psychotherapeutic, and somatic treatments that are selected specifically for them based upon their presentation and history.

 While ERP is highly effective in the treatment of OCD symptoms, most patients with OCD also struggle with other symptoms, including depression and anxiety, and often require a combination of additional treatments in order to fully recover.

 Each patient in our OCD Program undergoes a comprehensive, multidisciplinary assessment and receives a unique, personalized treatment plan that in addition to ERP will include any other treatment modalities needed to help them recover from their current symptoms and address underlying issues.
 These additional treatments can include:

 - Family therapy